Login

 Q1.
 What are the 3 foods Tom Cruise reportedly avoids?

-Sugar-heavy desserts, ultra-processed packaged foods, and refined carbs—especially during training.
-Business Insider+1
+Sugar-heavy desserts, ultra-processed packaged foods, and refined carbohydrates — especially during training.
+Business Insider

 Q2.
 Is there science behind skipping sugar for younger-looking skin?

 Yes.
-Glycation from excess sugar damages collagen and elastin, which shows up as lines and sagging.
+Glycation from excess sugar damages collagen and elastin — the proteins responsible for skin firmness — showing up over time as wrinkles, sagging, and dullness.
 PubMed

 Q3.
 Why are ultra-processed foods a problem for older adults?

-Higher UPF intake is linked with worse health outcomes, including mortality, frailty, and cognitive issues.
-Harvard Health+1
+Higher UPF intake is linked with worse health outcomes including mortality, frailty, and cognitive decline — multiple aging pathways activated simultaneously.
+Harvard Health

 Q4.
 Are refined carbs really that different from whole grains?

-Refined grains spike blood sugar; high-quality carbs (oats, brown rice, legumes) track with healthier aging.
+Significantly.
+Refined grains spike blood sugar and are stripped of 25 of 28 nutrients during milling; high-quality carbs (oats, brown rice, legumes) track with healthier aging across multiple large studies.
 Harvard Health

 Q5.
 What does Cruise eat instead?

-Coverage points to lean proteins, vegetables, whole grains, and no alcohol during training periods.
+Coverage points to lean proteins, vegetables, whole grains, and no alcohol during training — essentially a Mediterranean-style approach.
 The Indian Express

 Q6.
 Can seniors do this on a budget?

-Yes—think oats, beans, frozen vegetables, tomato paste, and olive oil; all are affordable and versatile.
+Yes — oats, beans, frozen vegetables, tomato paste, and olive oil are all affordable and versatile.
+The whole-food approach is often less expensive per meal than the ultra-processed foods it replaces.
 National Institute on Aging

 Q7.
 I enjoy dessert.
 Do I have to give it up?